vhscom/after-dark/README.md

 ## About

 After Dark is a minimalist dark theme and website starter kit for the [Hugo] static site generator.
 The theme makes use of modern web development and design trends while preserving the aesthetic and simplicity of hobbiest websites created during the mid- to late-1990’s.
 It includes an offline search app, cross-platform quick installer as well as a set of optional plug-in modules to enhance your website as it grows.
-Use it online or off to create anything from a microblog to a full-text content search engine.
+Use it online or off to create anything from a microblog to a full-text document search engine.

 ## Demo & Tutorial